-- A pre-paid class fee will only be refunded if at least 5 days advance notice is given that you will not be attending.
-If fewer than 5 days notice is given, a refund will only be made if we are able to fill your space in the class with another student.
+- A pre-paid class fee will only be refunded if more than 72 hours advance notice is given that you are withdrawing.
+If fewer than 72 hours notice is given, a refund will only be made if we are able to fill your space in the class with another student.

-- Gosh Yarn It! reserves the right to cancel or reschedule classes that do not meet the required minimum enrollment (but we hope we’ll never need to).
-A missed individual session of a class cannot be refunded or made up (but we’ll be happy to try to help you catch-up on what you missed).
+- Gosh Yarn It! reserves the right to cancel or reschedule classes that do not meet the required minimum enrollment of 3 students; class fees will be refunded or may be used to register for future classes.
 Any class cancelled due to inclement weather will be re-scheduled.

 - A missed individual session of a class cannot be refunded or made up, but we’ll be happy to try to help you catch-up on what you missed.

 Conifer – Eric Mueller for Wearwithall

 Polygon, Antler Mitts, and Prairie Fire – Tin Can Knits

 Wee Baby Socks – Churchmouse Yarns & Teas